JunhaLee/HRNet-Human-Pose-Estimation/README.md

-This code is Deep HRNet to training with my dataset, and using PCK-h@0.5 instead of PCK when evaluating accuracy.
+This code is Deep HRNet for training by my dataset, and using PCK-h@0.5 instead of PCK when evaluating accuracy.
 Result below is not correct in my code.
 You can see the original code in [here](https://github.com/HRNet/HRNet-Human-Pose-Estimation).

 # Deep High-Resolution Representation Learning for Human Pose Estimation (accepted to CVPR2019)
 ## News